"You've got to go experience Ambrose in person. Ambrose is, for the dollar, the best value education a kid can get."

 I didn't push.
 Maybe I was pulling for Ambrose a little, but she had to decide for herself.
 She went there to visit and just loved it.

-She's our first to go away to school, so it was eye-opening for us.
+She was our first to go away to school, so it was eye-opening for us.
 Ambrose helped us walk through the process and answered our questions.
 People sending their kids to Ambrose might have sticker shock at first, but Ambrose works with every student to see what's possible.
 They did that for us.

 My daughter got an academic scholarship, a cheerleading scholarship, a campus job and another grant.
-When I looked at the cost overall, a state school in Illinois would cost a little less.
+When I looked at the cost overall, a state school in Illinois would have cost a little less.
 But, to be honest, the cost after the scholarships and aid is about the same.

 When I walked across campus I thought, "If only it could have been like this when I was here!"
 It's so much bigger.
 It has beautiful new buildings and some of the best dorm rooms in the country.
 What the school offers today is so much more than when I was there.
 It's grown, but it still has the elements that matter: small class size and one-on-one time with teachers.